MarynaShavlak/dev-interview-hub/src/pages/ArticleDetailsPage/ui/ArticleDetailsPage/ArticleDetailsPageRedesigned/README.md

 4. **Sticky Content Layout**: Implements the `StickyContentLayout` to maintain a consistent and accessible design, ensuring that key navigation and additional information remain visible as the user scrolls through the article.

-5. **Component Memoization**: The `RedesignedArticleDetailsPage` is memoized using `React.memo`, enhancing performance by preventing unnecessary re-renders when the component's props do not change.
+5. **Component Memoization**: The `ArticleDetailsRedesignedPage` is memoized using `React.memo`, enhancing performance by preventing unnecessary re-renders when the component's props do not change.

 ## Conclusion
-The `RedesignedArticleDetailsPage` module is a vital component in delivering an engaging and informative article reading experience.
+The `ArticleDetailsRedesignedPage` module is a vital component in delivering an engaging and informative article reading experience.
 By incorporating a `StickyContentLayout`, it ensures that users have continuous access to essential navigation and additional information, creating a smooth and user-friendly interface.
 The use of memoization optimizes performance, making this redesigned page both efficient and aesthetically pleasing.
 This component becomes the primary article details page when the `isAppRedesigned` feature flag is true, ensuring that users experience the latest UI enhancements and performance improvements.